Suundumused/DATABASE_REST_EXAMPLE/README.md

   "column" will be deleted and all values.
 If the line key is greater than 0, it will delete the value of the specified line and column.</p>
 <h4>Reading database</h4>
 <p>cat.json: If the "Range" key is [0,0] it will list all lines.
 If "Range" is [any number,0] it will list lines from "any number" to the end.
   If "Range" is [valueA, valueB] it will list between this range.
-If the key "column" is different from "", it will only list values of this column.</p>
+If the key "column" value is different from "", it will only list values of this column.</p>

 <p>*Start from __init__.py</p>